mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

 Because Spark driver and Application Master share single JVM, any error in Spark driver stops our long running job.
 Fortunately it is possible to configure maximum number of attempts that will be made to re-run the application.
 It is reasonable to set higher value than default 2 (derived from YARN cluster property ```yarn.resourcemanager.am.max-attempts```).
-For me 4 works quite well, bigger value may cause unnecessary restarts even if the reason of the failure is permanent.
+For me 4 works quite well, higher value may cause unnecessary restarts even if the reason of the failure is permanent.

     spark-submit --master yarn --deploy-mode cluster \
         --conf spark.yarn.maxAppAttempts=4